-Biochemical Oxygen Demand (BOD5) and Total Suspended Solids (TSS).
+- Biochemical Oxygen Demand (BOD5) and Total Suspended Solids (TSS).
 An influent sample is required to determine the removal efficiency.
-In accordance with 40 CFR Part 133, removal efficiency is a method by which the Federal Regulations define Secondary Treatment and Equivalent to Secondary Treatment, which applies to BOD5 and TSS for Publicly Owned Treatment Works (POTWs)/municipals.
+In accordance with 40 CFR Part 133, removal efficiency is a method by which the Federal Regulations define Secondary Treatment and Equivalent to Secondary Treatment, which applies to BOD5 and TSS for Publicly Owned Treatment Works (POTWs)/municipals. - Total Phosphorus, Total Kjeldahl Nitrogen, Nitrite + Nitrate, and Ammonia.
+Influent monitoring for Total Phosphorus, Total .
+Kjeldahl Nitrogen, Nitrite + Nitrate, and Ammonia required per 10 CSR 20-7.015(9)(D)8.

-Sampling Frequency Justification: The sampling and reporting frequencies for influent BOD5 and TSS have been established to match the required sampling frequency of these parameters in the effluent.
+Sampling Frequency Justification: The sampling and reporting frequencies for Total Phosphorus and Total Kjeldahl Nitrogen, Nitrite + Nitrate, and Ammonia parameters were established to match the required sampling frequency of these parameters in the effluent, per [10 CSR 20-7.015(9)(D)8.].
+The sampling and reporting frequencies for influent BOD5 and TSS have been established to match the required sampling frequency of these parameters in the effluent.